ORIGYN-SA/minting-starter/README.md

 ## Generate a token

-If you already have a token that have access to the dApps repo you can skip this step
+If you already have a token that has access to the dApps repo you can skip this step

 -   First, make sure you have access to this [repo](https://github.com/ORIGYN-SA/DApps) (if not you ask your manager to give you access)
 -   [Generate a token](https://github.com/settings/tokens) with repo and write:packages permissions